 Head of Assurance confirms to Audit Committee the 'fitness for purpose' of Internal Audit to carry out the work that informs the assurance opinion for 2014/15).

-Internal Audit of corporate governance arrangements for 2014/15 achieves 'full assurance' for areas assessed Head of Assurance advises Audit Committee of substantial assurance opinion for both the Council's financial and nonfinancial systems for 2014/15.
+Head of Assurance advises Audit Committee of substantial assurance opinion for both the Council's financial and non-financial systems for 2014/15.